daasity-nathan/daasity-workflows/making-a-pipeline-change.md

     a.
 If not given, fill these in a new comment on the card
 3. Create a comment specifying the change that you will make
 4. Identify the `__source_id`, and which merchant has this source built currently
+    b.
+If the source hasn't been built, build it.
+5. Identify & open the reporting table which has the data to be changed
     a.
 Confirm that there are rows that have this `__source_id`
     b.
-If the source hasn't been built, build it.
-5. Identify the reporting table which has the data related to this change
-    a.
 Open it in your query console (DataGrip, Snowflake, DBeaver, etc.)
-    b.
+    c.
 If it's multiple tables, write a query to join them together so that there's a single table which shows the data that needs changing
-    c. _Make sure to use the mart if it's available_
+    d. _Make sure to use the mart if it's available_
 6. Comparing `3` and `5a`, create a failing test
     a.
 Query should select from the table identified in `5a`,
     b.
 The query should test to see if the change needed has been applied.